simrvn/Data_Engineering/README.md

 # Data_Engineering
-This repository consists of all data engineering projects that I have attempted on my own accord.
+This repository consists of all data engineering projects.

 ### Project 1: Basic ETL using Apple Music API
 (Description)